BorwickAtVT/realultimatesearch/README.md

     docker-compose -f docker-compose-crawler.yml up

-## User-accessible components ##
+## User-serviceable components ##

 Users should access the UI, and that's it.
-The way this project is currently designed, they should only access the UI via a trusted reverse proxy such as nginx.

-They definitely should not be able to get to Elasticsearch directly.
+They should not be able to get to Elasticsearch directly.

 ## Output/storage ##